Numerical wildfire and AI Weather

 logos

-Numerical Wildfire and AI Weather2025
+Numerical Wildfire and AI Weather 2025

 Numerical Wildfire and AI Weather is a small, high-level scientific workshop bringing together leading experts in weather AI, numerical wildfire forecasting, and fire-atmosphere interactions.
 The workshop is designed as an intensive, on-site event.
 Unlike large conferences, this small-group format allows for extended scientific exchanges, joint project work, and a strong interdisciplinary approach.
 The goal is to bridge the gap between cutting-edge research and operational needs by focusing on real-world applications of AI, numerical modeling, and risk assessment.

-Workshop Registration
+Workshop Program

-👉 https://iesc-inscriptions.fr
+👉 https://forefireapi.github.io/cargese2025/program/

 Workshop details